albertus82/jface-utils/README.md

 ### **Java SWT/JFace Utilities Library** including a **Preferences Framework**.

 This library is meant to support the development of small footprint Java client applications with graphical user interface.
-Some non GUI utility classes are also included, aiming to improve some of the basic Java features such as configuration, logging and I/O.
+Some non GUI utility classes are also included, aiming to improve some of the basic Java features such as logging, configuration and I/O.

 ## The Preferences Framework